vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 #### Log analysis -
 Need log analysis tool for log analysis ,Spalunk or ELK stack

-#### :)
+* Microservices - Not A Free Lunch! http://highscalability.com/blog/2014/4/8/microservices-not-a-free-lunch.html

-* It is very difficult to maintain multiple Microservices.
+* It is very difficult to maintain multiple Microservices as increased Complexity.
-* It is very difficult to maintain versioning among Microservices.

 * It is extremely difficult to find good architects for creating Microservice architecture in right way.
-* Increased Complexity
-* Microservices - Not A Free Lunch! http://highscalability.com/blog/2014/4/8/microservices-not-a-free-lunch.html